vectorlabz/willamette/README.md

 # Willamette
 Willamette is an Ollama-Powered Model Runner

-Currently exclusively designed for macOS, easily adaptable to Linux.
+Currently exclusively designed for macOS, Linux compatible